moddedmc-wiki/fabric-modding-wiki/docs/rendering/index.md

 ---
 layout: homepage
 title: Rendering
-description: Learn how to render content in the minecraft window.
+description: Learn how to render objects in world-space and screen-space using Minecraft's rendering system and familiarize yourself with general techniques.
 permalink: /rendering

 buttons: